 What’s the weight difference between the Shimano Ultegra Di2 vs Shimano Dura-Ace Di2 vs the SRAM Red eTap?

 Here’s a quick comparison of the weight differences.
-We’ll take a closer look at the weight of each components in the later sections.
+We’ll take a closer look at the weight of each component in the later sections.

 But once you move into the electronic shifting territory, things get a little murky and there’s really no clear winner here.
 You’re probably looking at around 200g to 300g additional weight gain when moving from a mechanical groupset to an electronic groupset.

-While you got rid of all the derailleur cables, you’re also adding in things such as batteries, junction boxes and the electronic cables.
-Or perhaps satellite shifters if you want more customisation.
+While you got rid of all the derailleur cables, you’re also adding in things such as batteries, junction boxes, and electronic cables.
+Or perhaps satellite shifters if you want more customization.

 The weight difference is minimal in my opinion.
 You’re basically paying a premium if you opt for the Dura-Ace Di2 instead of the Ultegra Di2.

 Here’s a quick low down of the weight differences of the complete groupsets.

 - Shimano Ultegra R8050 vs Dura-Ace R9150 : 2286g vs 1976g = 310g